swiiny/cryptalk/README.md

 - [] swap logic using 1inch fusion SDK
 - [] define decision tree for bot
   - [] what the user want to do
-    - [] if not a swap then tell the user the bot can't do that
     - [x] if a swap then ask for the token to swap from
     - [x] if a swap then ask for the token to swap to
     - [x] if a swap then ask for the amount to swap